 The fact of the matter is, every day we hire products because we have a job we need to be done.

-Nonetheless, the enormous amount of data gathered and organized by companies right now involves one big fallacy: none of it tells you why customers make the choices they do, it only follows the agenda of the persons that collected, selected, and sorted it.
+Nonetheless, the enormous amount of data gathered and organized by companies right now involves one big fallacy.
+Which one?
+None of it tells you why customers make the choices they do.
+It only follows the agenda of the persons that collected, selected, and sorted it.

 Thus, it’s time you stopped “data guessing” when it comes to what your customers like and investing valuable resources in products that ultimately fail at attracting those customers.